edgenai/llama_cpp-rs/README.md

 This repository hosts the high-level bindings (`crates/llama_cpp`) as well as automatically generated bindings to llama.cpp's low-level C API (`crates/llama_cpp_sys`).
 Contributions are welcome--just keep the UX clean!

+## Building

+Keep in mind that [llama.cpp](https://github.com/ggerganov/llama.cpp) is very computationally heavy, meaning standard debug builds (running just `cargo build`/`cargo run`) will suffer greatly from the lack of optimisations.
+Therefore, unless debugging is really necessary, it is highly recommended to build and run using Cargo's `--release` flag.

 ## License

 MIT or Apache-2.0, at your option (the "Rust" license).
 See `LICENSE-MIT` and `LICENSE-APACHE`.